mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/10-classes/index.md

 every value, including the class fields and instances of the class itself, is effectively of type `any`.

-In the TypeScript world, we want some assurance that we'll be stopped at compile time from invoking the non-existant `activateTurnSignal` method on our car.
-In order to get this we have to provide a little more information up front
+In the TypeScript world, we want some assurance that we will be stopped at compile time from invoking the non-existent `activateTurnSignal` method on our car.
+In order to get this we have to provide a little more information up front:

 ```ts twoslash
 // @errors: 2339 2345